Business Value Communication

 I find only very rarely has an organization achieved this yet.
 So, we hope the course will help.
 To be fair, it takes some work.

 First, just to talk about business value enough so that the basics feel … basic and well-understood.

 I guess it is useful now to talk about the larger purposes of communication, at least in this context.

 So, let’s put this in the context of Scrum and talk about the following people:

-* Stakeholders (to the PO, in this case; typically people in the business side of the company)
+- Business Stakeholders (to the PO, in this case; typically people on the business side of the company)

-Now, let’s restrict this further for now, and say we want a common understanding for this effort (say, next 2-3 releases for a given product) of what Business Value means (and, implicitly, how we will measure it).
+Now, let’s restrict this further, for now, and say we want a common understanding for this effort (say, next 2 to 3 releases for a given product) of what business value means (and, implicitly, how we will measure it).

 So, what are the benefits of communication in this restricted context?